Haroldinho/ai_learning_coach/README.md

 2. Double-click the file to import it into your [Anki](https://apps.ankiweb.net/) desktop application.
 3. Study the cards for the recommended duration before taking the exam.

+---

+## 📄 License

+This project is for personal learning purposes.

+---

 **DISCLAIMER:**
 The code was vibe-coded at >90% using Gemini 3.0 and Antigravity.